Updated: Mar 8

 If you grew up under authoritarian parents where you weren't allowed to voice your opinions and suggestions, you may have been suppressing all your anger deep inside you since childhood.
 When these suppressed feelings left unaddressed, you will find yourself having sudden outbursts at your kids because it reminded you of your past childhood experiences with your parents.

-To truly understand our feelings, it is important to reflect and review the REAL source to our anger.
+To truly understand our feelings, it is important to reflect and review the REAL source of our anger.
 Only then we can learn how to cope and regulate them effectively for our kids.